 As scandal threatens to overtake the couple and Carl is denied medical treatment by his Christian Scientist wife, Martha must choose between saving the life or the legacy of the man she loves.
 Will following her heart mean sacrificing her own artistic aspirations to live in the shadow of a master, or can she forge a path to fame for them both?

-Inspired by the lives of Kim Bullock’s great-grandparents, One Shade Brighter is a story of obsession, sacrifice, and redemption that would appeal to readers of Alyson Richman, Cathy Marie Buchanan, Heather Webb, and Stephanie Cowell.
+THE UNFINISHED WORK OF M.A. is a story of obsession, sacrifice, and redemption that would appeal to readers of Alyson Richman, Brunonia Barry, Cathy Marie Buchanan, and Stephanie Cowell.